Friendly Welcome Letter to Tenant from Landlord

 Dear (Name of tenant),

-I would like to welcome you to your new home and am pleased that you selected (rental address) as your new home.
-You can collect the keys to the place between (state the time) on (tell the date).
+I want to welcome you to your new home and am pleased that you selected (rental address) as your new home.
+You can collect the keys to the place between (state the time) and (tell the date).
 If this time is not convenient, you can arrange a different time and date by contacting me at (give contact details).

 If you have any questions, feel free to contact me.